• Home

 Still, strong salary projections don’t mean smooth sailing.

-While some employers (including IBM) have signaled plans to ramp up entry-level hiring in select areas, overall hiring for the class of 2026 is expected to remain largely flat compared to 2025, according to NACE.
+While some employers (including IBM) have signaled plans to ramp up entry-level hiring in select areas, overall hiring for the class of 2026 is expected to remain largely flat compared with 2025, according to NACE.

 That stagnation comes as millions of young adults are already struggling to gain a foothold in the market, with many falling into the category of NEET—not in education, employment, or training.
-And for those who have secured a degree, the financial pressure is real: bachelor’s degree recipients carry an average federal student loan balance of about $29,550.
+And for those who have secured a degree, the financial pressure is real: Bachelor’s degree recipients carry an average federal student loan balance of about $29,550.

 With AI not expected to fade anytime soon, adapting to the technology is becoming less optional—and more foundational—regardless of major.
 Business leaders increasingly argue that AI won’t necessarily replace workers outright, but workers who understand AI may replace those who don’t.

 “We don’t need everyone to become a software engineer—far from it,” Meghji said.
-“But, we do need to help young people build durable, cross-disciplinary skills: computational thinking, data literacy, systems thinking, and responsible computing.”
+“But we do need to help young people build durable, cross-disciplinary skills: computational thinking, data literacy, systems thinking, and responsible computing.”

 That message aligns with broader labor market trends.
 AI engineering, implementation, and business strategy now rank among the fastest-growing skills categories, according to LinkedIn—suggesting shifting demand for workers who can apply and adapt to emerging technologies.